Download fact sheet: What is the capacity to contribute review process?

 What will the review process look like?

-Consistent with previous review processes, approved authorities will be asked to provide the department with a business case outlining reasons and evidence for a review.
+Approved authorities will provide the department with a business case outlining reasons and evidence for a review.

 CTC does not apply to government schools, non-government special schools or special assistance schools, non-government Majority Aboriginal and Torres Strait Islander schools, or non-government sole-provider schools.